iommirocks/iommi/docs/howto.rst

 How do I specify which columns to show?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Just pass :code:`include=False` to hide the column or :code:`include=True` to show it.
+Just pass `include=False` to hide the column or `include=True` to show it.
 By default columns are shown, except the primary key column that is by default hidden.
 You can also pass a callable here like so:

 .. code:: python